openethereum/parity-ethereum/README.md

 ## Technical Overview

 Parity Ethereum's goal is to be the fastest, lightest, and most secure Ethereum client.
-We are developing Parity Ethereum using the sophisticated and cutting-edge Rust programming language.
+We are developing Parity Ethereum using the sophisticated and cutting-edge **Rust programming language**.
 Parity Ethereum is licensed under the GPLv3 and can be used for all your Ethereum needs.

-By default, Parity Ethereum runs a JSON-RPC HTTP server on `127.0.0.1:8545` and a Web-Sockets server on `127.0.0.1:8546`.
+By default, Parity Ethereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into problems while using Parity Ethereum, feel free to file an issue in this repository or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
+If you run into problems while using Parity Ethereum, check out the [wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/paritytech/parity-ethereum/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).

 Parity Ethereum's current beta-release is 2.0.
 You can download it at [the releases page](https://github.com/paritytech/parity-ethereum/releases) or follow the instructions below to build from source.
 Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ## Build Dependencies

-Parity Ethereum requires Rust version 1.28.x to build.
+Parity Ethereum requires **Rust version 1.28.x** to build.

 We recommend installing Rust through [rustup](https://www.rustup.rs/).
 If you don't already have `rustup`, you can install it like this: